nmunro/nmunro.github.io/_posts/2020-05-22-cl-tic-tac-toe-pt2.md

 ### Checking for game over

 Another function that is modified slightly from the previous tutorial is the game-over-p function.
-It's actually smaller (which is good cos it's a larger large function already) and actually performs better by exiting early (when possible), thus saving time and resources.
+It's actually smaller (which is good cos it's a rather large function already) and actually performs better by exiting early (when possible), thus saving time and resources.
 Where previously in the `flet` the draw-p function used to determine if the game is over resulting in a draw a counter was used and if the counter would be used to track how many `'-` symbols were found and if it was `0` then it was a draw; this version is simpler, looping over the x and y (just like before) but without a counter, instead this version uses `return-from` to return from the function early and returning the value `nil`.
 That is to say if there is a `'-` symbol found then the game is NOT over, however if the draw-p function goes all the way through the grid and does not find the `'-` symbol then it will return `t` and the game will be assumed to be a draw.

 The draw-p function is only used if no victory condition is found first, so the large `cond` structure from the previous version of this tutorial is still used, just the draw-p function is optimized.